shaunix/csiab/strategy.md

 > you can remove them.
 Content outside of block quotes serves
 > as templates that you should fill out.
 >
-> Start by writing a quick synopsis of wht the project is,
+> Start by writing a quick synopsis of what the project is,
 > what components it contains, and what it helps people to
 > do.
 This will help you identify objectives and goals.